 What is the flop?

-Position in betting order
+Position in playing order

-Unlike in the first betting round, it is the player in the small blind position who acts first after the flop and the player in the dealer position (also known as the player with the “button”) who acts last.
-Therefore, it is the small blind that is in the weakest position in the betting order and the dealer that is in the strongest position.
+Unlike in the first round, it is the player in the small blind position who acts first after the flop and the player in the dealer position (also known as the player with the “button”) who acts last.
+Therefore, it is the small blind that is in the weakest position in the playing order and the dealer that is in the strongest position.

-If you’re later in the betting order, you may (though it’s by no means certain) have gained more confidence that a typically mediocre hand is worth investing in for that particular round.
+If you’re later in the order, you may (though it’s by no means certain) have gained more confidence that a typically mediocre hand is worth investing in for that particular round.

 But how do you know whether it is worth investing in a hand for that particular round?
 This is an essential (if not the essential question) of poker.
 To answer it, you need to read the flop.